 In many countries, there seems to be agreement on the need for sustainable development thinking.
-Even though some countries are still reluctant, at least several meetings between heads of state, authorities, researchers and society already show that concern for sustainable development is a priority.
+Even though some countries are still reluctant, at least, several meetings between heads of state, authorities, researchers and society already show that concern for sustainable development is a priority.

-By understanding that organic food is considered a product that complies with the principles of sustainability and economic and social development, the objective of this research was to investigate the reasons why the Brazilian consumer of organic foods chooses this type of food, considering sustainable development.
-According to the International Federation of Organic Agriculture Movements (IFOAM, 2013), 80% of farms that practice organic agriculture (1.8 million properties) are in developing countries and the global market for organic products reached \notin 45 billion in 2011.
-In Europe, Germany is noted as an important market, totalling \notin 6.6 billion, followed by France with \notin 3.8 billion.
+By understanding that organic food is considered a product that complies with the principles of sustainability and economic and social development, the objective of this research was to investigate the reasons why the Brazilian consumer of organic foods to choose this type of food, considering sustainable development.
+According to the International Federation of Organic Agriculture Movements (IFOAM, 2013), 80 per cent of farms that grow organic agriculture (1.8 million properties) are in developing countries and the global

+World Journal of Entrepreneurship, Management and Sustainable Development Vol. 10 No. 1, 2014 pp. 77-86 © Emerald Group Publishing Limited 2042-5961 DOI 10.1108/WJEMSD-08-2013-0045 market for organic products reached €45 billion in 2011.
+In Europe, Germany is pointed out as an important market, totalling €6.6 billion, followed by France with €3.8 billion.

-For the United Nations (UN, 2012), sustainability is defined as "a principle of a society that maintains the characteristics necessary Consumers of organic food and sustainable development in Brazil for a fair social system, environmentally balanced and economically prosperous for a long period of time and indefinitely".
+For the United Nations (UN, 2012), sustainability is defined as "a principle of a society that maintains the characteristics necessary for a fair social system, environmentally balanced and economically prosperous for a long period of time and indefinitely".
 Organic food has a supply chain, which brings agroecological concepts, protecting the environment, rural workers and providing a fair income.
 Thus, organic food can be considered healthy and sustainable according to the opinion of the consumers themselves (Zakowska-Biemans, 2011).

-The Ministry of Agriculture (2013) in Brazil has developed projects and programmes of technical assistance, financing and regulation of rural sustainable practices.
-As some of the fronts of the Brazilian government, we can mention support for agroecology, encouraging the production and marketing of certified organic foods.
+The Ministry of Agriculture (2013) in Brazil has developed projects and programs of technical assistance, financing and regulation of rural sustainable practices.
+As some of the fronts of the Brazilian Government, we can mention support for agroecology, encouraging the production and marketing of certified organic foods.